princejohnongit/princejohnongit/README.md

 - 🧓 **Elder Guard**
   AI-based monitoring system to ensure safety and well-being of senior citizens, with emergency alerts and activity tracking.

-- 🏥 **MedNet**
-  A telehealth and chronic care management platform for rural areas with integrated identity, medical records, and alerts.

 - 🔁 **Reuse Marketplace**
   E-commerce concept for verified resale of used parts — promoting sustainability and circular economy through tech.